How To Host a Webinar: Everything You Need To Know

 Everyday video tools like Zoom and Google Hangouts are great options for a casual webinar where you don’t have too many guests joining you.
 They’re also good if your audience isn’t great with technology, as chances are these tools are already familiar to most.

-5. Create your webinar content
+5. Create your Webinar Content

 For an informal free webinar you can likely make do with a standard laptop and webcam.
 The quality won’t be amazing, but it’s a more affordable way to broadcast to your audience.
 For a more professional look and feel, invest in high-quality equipment.